 At the core of successful civic and law-related education are quality learning materials that help people build their civic and legal knowledge, strengthen civic skills, and develop key skills to bridge divides.

 We adhere to multiple standards of quality when we create teaching resources.
 Our materials are reviewed by outside experts to ensure accuracy and by stakeholders with multiple perspectives to ensure balance.
-When possible, we aim to explicitly address race and identity and center the lived experiences and expertise of young people in our materials.
+When possible, we aim to explicitly address identity and center the lived experiences and expertise of young people in our materials.

 When working outside the United States, we partner with local organizations and experts to ensure our materials not only reflect local realities but are culturally appropriate for each country.